 Drawing on the resources of the Colonial Williamsburg Foundation, this field school introduces students to the many ways museums deal with artifacts from the moment they enter the registrar's office until they are presented to the public.
-Students will visit curators in their behind-the-scenes work areas, trades men and women in the Historic Area, and conservators in the treatment laboratories.
-They will also attend sessions with the registrars, exhibit planners, and exhibition designers and fabricators who prepare objects for presentation in museum galleries and historic properties.
-Using the case study method the course will feature objects from two categories of materials collected by museums $\tilde{N}$ furniture, ceramics, glass, silver, base metals, textiles, and works on paper.
-In the company of an experienced curator each student will examine thoroughly at least one object.
-The main written project will be an intensive artifact study.
+Students will visit registrars who manage object information, curators in their behind-the-scenes work areas, trades men and women in the Historic Area, character interpreters, and conservators in the treatment laboratories.
+Using the case study method, which can be applied to any other category of objects, the course this semester will feature maps.
+This specific category of works on paper is featured in a current exhibition in the Wallace Museum.
+The main written project will be an intensive study of a single artifact which each student will examine with an experienced curator.

-Popular Music in American Life.
+American Popular Culture.
 Spring (3) McGovern.